Spring (device): Simple harmonic motion

 $A$ and $B$ are arbitrary constants that may be found by considering the initial displacement and velocity of the mass.
 The graph of this function with $B = 0$ (zero initial position with some positive initial velocity) is displayed in the image on the right.

 Energy dynamics

-In simple harmonic motion of a spring-mass system, energy will fluctuate between kinetic energy and potential energy, but the total energy of the system remains the same.
-A spring that obeys Hooke's law with spring constant k will have a total system energy E of:
+In simple harmonic motion of a spring-mass system, energy fluctuates between kinetic energy and potential energy, but the total energy of the system remains the same.
+A spring that obeys Hooke's law with spring constant k has a total system energy E of: